isomerpages/nhg-ecos/pages/Training.md

 <p>Organized by the NHG Office of Human Research Protection Programme (OHRPP),
-the ECOS Onboarding Training Webinars are intended to introduce new Ethics &amp; Compliance Online System (ECOS) and its various functionalities to the NHG Research Community, our Partner Institutions and Industry Partners.</p>
+the ECOS Onboarding Training Webinars are intended to introduce new Ethics &amp; Compliance Online System (ECOS) and its various functionalities to the NHG Health Research Community, our Partner Institutions and Industry Partners.</p>
 <h4><strong>Webinar Synopsis</strong></h4>
 <p>The ECOS Onboarding Training Webinars will introduce participants to the
 new Ethics &amp; Compliance Online System (ECOS) and its key functionalities.